apereo/cas/installation/Configuring-Authentication-Components.md

 <bean id="casAuthenticationPolicy"
       class="org.jasig.cas.authentication.RequiredHandlerAuthenticationPolicyFactory" />
 {% endhighlight %}

+With the above configuration in mind, the [service management facility](../installation/Service-Management.html) may now be leveraged to register services that require specific kinds of credentials be used to access the service.
+The kinds of required credentials are specified by naming the authentication handlers that accept them, for example, `ldapHandler` and `oneTimePasswordHandler`.
+Thus a service could be registered that imposes security constraints like the following:

+_Only permit users with SSO sessions created from both a username/password and OTP token to access this service._

 ## Login Throttling
 CAS provides a facility for limiting failed login attempts to support password guessing and related abuse scenarios.